EFabrizioGC/Movie-App/README.md

 ## Notes

-- Don't use any laravel package to make the API Module.
+- Write themoviedb API module from Scratch.
 - To submit your solution, write a mail to bgeronimov@bluestudio.mx with your solution in a zip.